 An allee of lights up to the Parliament building.

-The London Eye seen from part of St. James Park
+The London Eye as seen from part of St. James Park

 Traffic near St. James Park.